-Please remember to grab your personal belongings as you exit your ride vehicle.
+Please remember to grab your personal belongings as you exit your Ford automobile vehicle.
 I hope you enjoyed this piece of World’s Fair attraction history.
 If you liked this article, please feel free to share it using one of the buttons below (or you can always be “classic” by copying/pasting the URL for this post).

 I found inspiration for researching and writing this post while listening to an episode of Imagination Skyway (formerly Imagineer Podcast) Episode 88 from October 17, 2020.
 The episode briefly touches on this attraction, en route to a full discussion on the Carousel of Progress.
 Another episode from November 28, 2020 includes a roundtable discussion, where podcaster Matt Krul invites several members of his family to discuss their first hand experiences at the 1964 World’s Fair.
 Both episodes are excellent, and will put a Disney history smile on your face.